chetstone/MalaModeDocs/docs/timer/index.md

 A summary of your chosen  bells appears on the Setup screen.
 Press the *Start* button to start your session.
 You can pause and resume the session at any time.
 If you should momentarily switch to another app, the timer will continue counting down and interval bells will play in the background.

 ## Timer Options
-Touching the menu icon at the top left of the Navigation bar when you're on the Timer Setup screen will open a drawer with several options.
+Touching the menu icon <span class="material-icons">menu</span> at the top left of the Navigation bar when you're on the Timer Setup screen will open a drawer with several options.

 ### Sessions
 #### Accumulated Time